 Project Need.
-A 30-inch diameter gas transmission line is a significant buried linear asset that has a high consequence of failure if it were to rupture, as evidenced in San Bruno, CA in September of 2010.
+A 30-inch diameter gas transmission line is a significant buried linear asset that has a high consequence of failure if it were to rupture, as evidenced in San Bruno, CA in September of 20102.
 Failure of an asset like this can cause widespread damage, including death.
-The information provided by Duke Energy does not include any mention of alternatives to a large-diameter pipeline nor does it include a complete assessment of the economic need to embark on a project that has significant construction impacts to the community.
-Further, the concept of locating a large transmission line in a heavily populated corridor seems to run counter to the experts who provided opinion in the wake of the San Bruno disaster.
+The information provided by Duke Energy does not include any mention of alternatives to a large-diameter pipeline nor does it include a complete assessment of the economic need to embark on a project that has significant construction impacts to the corridor seems to run counter to the experts who provided opinion in the wake of the San Bruno disaster.3